 This work is the first major revision of the liturgical calendar of The Episcopal Church in more than 40 years, originally authorized at General Convention 2009.
 It is the official revision of Lesser Feasts and Fasts and was reauthorized for trial use by General Convention 2012 Resolution A051.
 All commemorations in Lesser Feasts and Fasts have been retained, and many new ones added.
 Three scripture readings (instead of current two) are provided for all minor holy days.

 If either or both the bride or groom have previously been married, the consent of the Bishop is required before any marriage can occur.

 Please read the Guidelines for Consent of the Bishop for Remarriage [Title I, Canon 19.3(c)] before filling out the Consent for Remarriage Form.
-Please mail the completed form and all documents (please be sure that you have an original, certified copy of the final decree) to Canon Chip Davis in the Diocesan Office.
+Please mail the completed form and all documents (please be sure that you have an original, certified copy of the final decree) to Canon Sharon Alexander in the Diocesan Office.

 - A solemnization of any marriage under Title I, Canon 19, should be reported to the Bishop within ten (10) days after the wedding on the form provided with the Consent.

 Click here for the Diocesan policy on Marriage Equality in the Diocese of West TN.
 This policy took effect on the First Sunday of Advent 2015 (November 29, 2015).